Posted on November 1, 2018

 When Andors urged the Duck Mill crowd to see the “gifts in front of us,” she was talking about people like Jacoba Olivero.
 She was talking about the opportunities she and the other LCW originals see every morning when they open their eyes.

 They know Lawrence still faces challenges in terms of reducing crime, increasing employment, and improving its schools.
-All they ask is that people look beyond negative stories and politicians using immigrants as cannon fodder.
+All they ask is that people look beyond negative stories and people that use immigrants as cannon fodder in order to divide us.
 They ask that you see the progress and potential too.

 This focus has stood LCW well.
 It has grown into a $3 million organization with over 5,000 residents and stakeholder members.
 It has generated over $110 million in investments, including 210 units of affordable housing on 15 abandoned and vacant parcels.
 It has developed a new community center, four new playgrounds and a range of programs that have impacted thousands of families.